Career Outlook: Data and Bioinformatics Scientists to 2026

 Both laboratory and computing technologies are constantly and rapidly evolving.
 Let's look at one of the prominent examples, sequence assembly.
 Back in the 1990s, the human genome project used yeast artificial chromosomes (YACs) to first clone portions of the genome sequence and subsequently sequencing each YAC.
 After sequencing each YAC had to be mapped to the genome.
 However, YACs have a high tendency to recombine.

 Then came bacterial artificial chromosomes (BACs), but the requirement to map them onto the genome remained.

-A game changer in genome sequencing came with the shotgun method in which the entire genome is cut into short random pieces and then assembled; Thus, eliminating the time-consuming mapping step.
+A game changer in genome sequencing came with the WGS method in which the entire genome is cut into short random pieces and then assembled; Thus, eliminating the time-consuming mapping step.